Maranc98/fullyconnected-network-mnist/README.md

 ## Prerequisites
 ### Libraries
 All graphics functions use Allegro 5.
-You can find info about the library and how to install it here:
+You can find info about the library and how to install it * [here](https://wiki.allegro.cc/index.php?title=Getting_Started)
 ```
 https://wiki.allegro.cc/index.php?title=Getting_Started
 ```